kang295/Credit-Card-Customer-Segment/README.md

-# Credit Card Customer Segmentation using Clustering 💳
+# Credit Card Customer Segmentation using K-Means Clustering (with PCA) 💳

 ## Project Description 📌:
 Synthesize a sample dataset comprising a **recent 6-month** usage behavior of approximately 9000 active credit card holders.
 The dataset is structured at the customer level and encompasses 18 behavioral variables.